You Had to Be There: Chart performance

 You Had to Be There reached No. 72 on the Billboard 200 album chart and No. 29 on the Billboard Top Country Albums chart.
 The album was also certified "Gold" by the RIAA.

 Songs

 The album included many of Buffett's concert favorites as well as three new songs that had not appeared on any previous Buffett album: "Perrier Blues", "Morris' Nightmare", and the instrumental "Dixie Diner" (a cover originally by Larry Raspberry & the Highsteppers).

-The album was heavily edited between shows and the playlist is not in the same order as the actual shows.
+The album was heavily edited between shows and the track listing is not in the same order as the actual shows.
 Songs known to have been played but deleted from the final cut are: